gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 - **`htaccess.txt`**  creates a plain text file on the server, which will remain inactive until manually renamed to .htaccess.
 This is a safe option that allows you to review the file before making it operational.
 - **`.htaccess`**  directly creates the .htaccess file, overwriting any previous versions.

-### Rewrite URL
+### Canonical URL redirect
 Enable HTTPS/HTTP redirection and enforce the use of the www or non-www prefix.
 Various rewrite combinations are available for flexibility.

+### Redirect URLs
+Set up URL redirects directly in the `.htaccess` file by specifying old and new paths.
+Choose between permanent (301) or temporary (302) redirects.
+These rules help maintain SEO rankings and prevent broken links.

+This option uses simple redirects (technically mod_alias), so patterns and regular expressions are not supported.

 ### Redirect 404
 Force 404 redirects to the `404.html` page.
 This works only if the theme supports error pages.
 [Learn more about supported features](https://getpublii.com/dev/theme-supported-features/).

-Here you can specify the absolute path or the subfolder where the 404.html file is located.
-For example: `/home/mhd-01/mydomain.com`, `/test`, `/home/mhd/www.mydomain.net/htdocs/test`, etc. Default value: empty.
+You can specify either the absolute server path or the subfolder where the `404.html` file is located.
+For example: `/home/mhd-01/mydomain.com`, `/test`.
+Default value: empty.

 ### Protecting the files.publii.json File
 With this option, you can make the `files.publii.json` file unreachable from the outside.
 [More information](https://getpublii.com/docs/recommended-server-settings.html#protectingthefilespubliijsonfile).

 ### Gzip Compression (experimental)
-Enable Gzip compression to reduce file sizes and improve loading times.
-This feature requires `mod_deflate` to be enabled on the server.
+Enable Gzip compression to improve site performance by reducing file sizes.
+This option works only if the server supports Gzip.
+If you're unsure, contact your hosting provider for more information.

 ### Custom Directives
 Manually add your custom directives here.
 These will be appended to the end of the `.htaccess` file.